Singapore Symphony Orchestra: Recordings

 The SSO has made many recordings with BIS Records and other labels.
 These include the first recording of the complete cycle of Alexander Tcherepnin's six piano concertos and four symphonies on BIS.
 Other releases include recordings of works by Rachmaninov released in 2012 and 2013 with Yevgeny Sudbin, and the 2007 recordings of Claude Debussy's La Mer.

 Starting in 2023, the Singapore Symphony Orchestra (SSO) began collaborating with the Pentatone label, releasing albums such as Vivaldi: Four Seasons & Locatelli: Harmonic Labyrinth (2023), Butterfly Lovers & Paganini (2024) and Mozart: Violin Concertos with artist-in-residence Chloe Chua as soloist.
 Butterfly Lovers & Paganini and Mozart: Violin Concertos both reached the No. 1 spot of Apple Music's global Classical Top 100 chart after release.

-Other notable recordings include Kozłowski: Requiem (2024) performed with the Singapore Symphony Chorus & Youth Choir, a reconstructed version of Józef Kozłowski's Requiem from 1798 that was edited by conductor Hans Graf.
+Other notable recordings include Kozłowski: Requiem (2024) performed with the Singapore Symphony Chorus & Youth Choir, featuring a reconstructed version of Józef Kozłowski's Requiem from 1798 that was edited by conductor Hans Graf, and Bennett/Duke Violin Concertos (2025) with Chloë Hanslip and Andrew Litton featuring Robert Russell Bennett's Violin Concerto and Hexapoda as well as Vernon Duke's Violin Concerto.

+In 2026, the orchestra released Symbiosis · Tribute to Bill Evans (2026), a Pentatone album recorded at the Esplanade Concert Hall in Singapore, featuring works by Palle Mikkelborg, Thomas Clausen, and Claus Ogerman, including a reconstructed version of Ogerman’s Symbiosis commissioned by the orchestra.
+With OUR Recordings, the SSO also released A Hero's Life, with Hans Graf conducting Richard Strauss's Don Juan and Ein Heldenleben.